ppy/osu-wiki/news/2025/2025-05-15-project-loved-may-2025.md

 Wait... this isn't `#mappool-feedback`...

-This month's second Wildcard pick brings us a fan-favourite: [Yunosuke feat. okaki - True Novel](https://osu.ppy.sh/beatmapsets/1823086#osu/3740872), crafted by the familiar duo ::nooj::{ user=8271086 } and [Weoweet](https://osu.ppy.sh/users/16861790).
+This month's second Wildcard pick brings us a fan-favourite: [Yunosuke feat. okaki - True Novel](https://osu.ppy.sh/beatmapsets/1823086#osu/3740872), crafted by the familiar duo ::nooj::{ user=8271086 } and ::Weoweet::{ user=16861790 }.
 Time to run it through the NM4 checklist and see if this map really lives up to the hype.

 - Slider tech and aim control ✅\
 - Tricky flow cuts and dynamic rhythm choices ✅\